coreos/coreos-tutorials/coreos-assembler/README.md

     --commit=c7e35d0e66792560f55e1c299c25fa182bbb3171 \
     https://github.com/coreos/coreos-tutorials.git
 ```

+NOTE: The first run of `cosa` will take some extra time on startup due to initialization.

+## Tutorial

 In the `cosa init` command above we set up `cosa` to initialize a "config repo" from `https://github.com/dustymabe/fedora-coreos-config.git` at a specific commit.
 The config repo is what defines what will go into the CoreOS image(s) that are going to be built.
 Since the config repo is backed by `git` you can checkout different commits in the history and build an image from the source at that time.